michaelsalton/michaelsalton/README.md

 ### Hello World 👋 I'm Michael Salton.

-- I am a student at Western Univeristy studying computer science with a minor in video game development
-- I am very interested in machine learning and video games
-- I am currently working as a software developer intern at Peavey Industries where I make Android apps :)

 <!--
 **michaelsalton/michaelsalton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.